andmoredev/andmoredev/content/blog/websocket-direct-to-agent.md

 No Lambda in the streaming path.
 No API Gateway managing frames.
 Just a browser talking to an agent.

-## When Should You Use This Pattern?
+## When to use this pattern

-This architecture works well when:
+This works well when:
 - Real-time streaming matters (chat interfaces, live collaboration, voice agents)
 - Multi-turn conversations are the norm (the persistent connection avoids repeated handshakes)
 - You want simplicity (fewer moving parts means fewer things that break at 2 AM)